kiwitcms/kiwitcms.github.io/content/2024-10-16-managed-hosting-explained.markdown

 monthly payment.
 In extreme scenarios we would ask you to purchase a higher quantity of the same subscription.

+NOTICE: This subscription price is per instance!
+For distributed deployments across multiple data centers you have to adjust the quantity of items on the subscription!

 **Fully isolated instance:** means exactly that - your database, web application and any additional services (e.g. a Redis cache) will be completely isolated from resources provisioned for other customers